Alva-Theaters/Sorcerer/maintenance/DEVELOPERS.md

 **Lighting:** Sorcerer remote-controls existing lighting consoles like ETC Eos family theatrical lighting consoles and touring consoles like grandMA3.
 We want Blender to remote-control them because Blender is way better at creating pre-made sequences than they are.

 Existing consoles are all built on the foundation of one of those old DMX-512 fader boards that are the size of a loaf of bread.
-A grandMA3 consoles is that, just a few thousand times more advanced, powerful, useful, fancy, and sophisticated.
-But all those high-end consoles all start with that same foundation.
+A grandMA3 console is that, just a few thousand times more advanced, powerful, useful, fancy, and sophisticated.
+But all those high-end consoles start with that same foundation.

 Alva Sorcerer says instead of starting with one of those crappy old DMX-512 fader boards, start with Blender.
 Blender is your foundation.
 Only focus on pre-made sequences.
 Busking is no longer an engineering constraint.
-Now you're suddenly free to control lights in some exotic, bizarre, outside the box ways.
+Now, you're suddenly free to control lights in some exotic, bizarre, outside the box ways.
 When you see what you can do here and then look back at the lighting console by itself, you ask, "How on earth does nobody else have this stuff?"
 It's because they're starting with a fader board.
 We're starting with friggin Blender.

 **Audio:** Sorcerer creates 3D audio content for Qlab.
 It also remote-controls Qlab for real-time monitoring.
 It's kind of like Dolby Atmos, but for live sound systems.
 We want Blender doing this because it lets you put all your creative control under one roof in a visually inspiring way.